Buzzefall/AIUI/specifications/Execution Log v.1.5.md

     3. The final, robust migration logic was implemented to ensure all legacy data is correctly and safely transformed into the current `Message` structure.
     4. After verification, the temporary migration code was removed to finalize the implementation, leaving the loader clean.
 *   **Rationale:** This ensures full backward compatibility for all users, preventing application failures due to outdated or malformed data in their browser's local storage.
 It was a critical step to ensure a smooth user experience after the data model was updated.

+---

+### **2025-09-09**

+**Action: Implemented "Resend" Functionality**

+*   **Summary:**
+    1. Created a new `regenerateLastResponse` async thunk in `chatThunks.ts` to handle the logic of resending a prompt.
+    2. Added corresponding reducers to `chatSlice.ts` to manage the pending, fulfilled, and rejected states of the regeneration, ensuring the UI updates correctly by replacing the previous model response with the new one.
+    3. The `MessageContextMenu.tsx` was updated to conditionally display a "Resend" option only on the last model message of a conversation.
+    4. Added i18n keys for the "Resend" label.
+*   **Rationale:** This completes the requirements for the chat message editing feature, giving users the ability to easily retry a prompt if the model's previous response was unsatisfactory.

+---

+### **2025-09-09**

+**Action: Fixed Markdown Export Bug**

+*   **Summary:** Corrected a bug in the `formatToMarkdown` utility function in `exportUtils.ts`.
+The function was attempting to access properties on the `Message` object directly instead of the nested `content` object, causing an error after the data model was refactored.
+*   **Rationale:** This restores the Markdown export functionality, ensuring it is compatible with the current, correct data structure.